Grade 7

 *Students can take both yearbook classes in Grade 7 and Grade 8 if schedules allow, so feel free to sign up for both.
 We create a new yearbook each year, so there will always be new content.

-Yearbook: Photojournalism* In this class, you will make memories that will last a lifetime, not just for you, but for everyone in the Middle School.
-Students learn how to use a DSLR camera to capture all the best moments in the Middle School.
-Students discover how to create great photo compositions, use the camera’s presets and manual mode, and edit photos in Lightroom and Photoshop.
-Students also learn about interviewing and journalistic practices and ethics.
-Students discover how to find an angle, and to write captions and short journalistic articles.
+Yearbook: Photojournalism In this course, students learn how to use a DSLR camera to capture all the best moments in middle school.
+They learn to create great photo compositions, use the camera’s presets and manual mode, and edit photos in Adobe Lightroom.
+Students learn about interviewing and journalistic practices and ethics.
+They discover how to find an angle, and to write captions and short journalistic articles.
 Students in this class are responsible for generating all of the content for the middle school yearbook, from photos to articles and captions.
-In collaboration with the Yearbook - graphic design class, Yearbook - photojournalism students generate a theme and develop the content for the book to support that theme.
-All yearbook staff are expected to complete some work outside of class (such as taking photos or conducting interviews).
-Students are also invited to participate in fun workshops, to take on leadership roles, and some may even attend journalism/publication events and conferences.
-Yearbook is a fun, collaborative and creative environment for students who are willing to work hard, meet deadlines and challenge themselves.
-Ultimately, yearbook students will be proud when their hard work sits on the shelves of their peers for decades to come.
+In collaboration with the yearbook: graphic design class, photojournalism students generate a theme and develop the content for the book to support that theme.
+This elective requires additional time and commitment compared to other electives.
+All yearbook staff are expected to complete some work outside of class time (such as taking photos after school or at events, conducting interviews during lunch or read and meet, and writing articles and captions at home).
+This class has hard deadlines and homework is sometimes necessary to meet those deadlines.
+Students in yearbook are encouraged to participate in other extracurricular activities, sports and clubs, but please consider your personal workload and whether or not you have the bandwidth and flexibility to take on this commitment before signing up for yearbook.